thedatacurious/test.github.io/content/posts/v2_gender_gap.md

 p <- ggplot(combined2, aes(x= PercentageFemGrad, y =Score, size = GDPcapitaUSD, fill = Sub.region.Name)) + geom_point(shape = 21, alpha = 0.5) + scale_size_continuous(range = c(1, 10)) +
   #Adjusts the range of the minimum and maximum point size
   geom_text(data = subset(combined2, PercentageFemGrad > 50 | Score > 0.8 ), aes(label = Country.x), family = "Georgia", size = 2 , nudge_x = 0.01, nudge_y = -0.015) +
+  #Labels data points for countries where
+  #percentage of female graduates
-  #Labels data points for countries where percentage of female gradutes in STEM is more than 50% or score in Gender Gap index is greater than 0.8.
-Adjusts positions of labels.
+  #in STEM is more than 50% or score in Gender Gap index
+  #is greater than 0.8.
+  #Adjusts positions of labels.
   theme_bw() +
   theme() +
   ggtitle("In more gender-equal countries, are women less likely to be in STEM?")+